bahaidev/sundriven/README.md

 **[Demo](https://brettz9.github.io/sundriven/)**

-# Installation
+## Installation
 ```
 npm install .
 ```

-# Higher priority todos
+## Higher priority todos

 1. Fix with times like sunset; recurring
-1. Debug and reinstall "install" button
-1. Get ES6 modules working
+1. Add Cypress tests
 1. Change cache.manifest to service worker; add `<link>` for Web Manifest discovery <https://developer.mozilla.org/en-US/docs/Web/Manifest#Deploying_a_manifest_with_the_link_tag>
     1. Test offline manifest on server, ensuring no dependencies missing
         1. Add content policy directive indicating no Ajax needed, etc. (see if Firefox will, with an add-on if not by default, display this (for privacy reassurances to user))
-1. Modularize and use localization function `_` (and separating out the locales as well including in createNotification file), so it can be reused across modules); publish to npm
+1. Use `intl-dom` in place of our custom i18n.
+1. Debug and reinstall "install" button

-# Possible to-dos
+## Possible to-dos

 1. Allow fractional minutes (if able to keep input steps)
 1. Make geolocation options (and option to use `watchPosition` in place of `getCurrentPosition`--the latter being used currently due to